 I am an applied researcher and developer in the Security and Cryptography team.
 My role, much like my group, spans the space between pure research and pure development, giving my job aspects of both.
 In my group, we work on new and novel security methods in operating systems, virtualization architectures, and cloud computing platforms.

-I completed my B.S. with Honors at the University of Maryland in May of 2000, and my M.S. and Ph.D. at the University of Texas at Austin in December of 2005 and 2006, respectively.
-My thesis dealt focused on theoretical and experimental methods of access control in distributed systems.
-I joined Microsoft in January of 2007 as a developer in CSRO Incubations, which was moved into Microsoft Research and the newly-created eXtreme Computing Group in June of 2009.
-We then moved into the MSR Technologies lab in February of 2014.
+I completed my B.S. with Honors at the University of Maryland, and my M.S. and Ph.D. at the University of Texas at Austin.
+My thesis focused on theoretical and experimental methods of access control in distributed systems.